-Anytime the markets are seeing red — and let’s face it, volatility has been a key theme of 2022 so far — it can feel like you need to change course.
+Anytime the markets are seeing red, people get nervous — and let’s face it, news from the global financial sector in the first quarter of 2023 would leave most people feeling jittery.
+It may even feel like you need to change course.
 And fast.
-If this is your first market correction (that’s when the market drops by more than 10% from a recent high), watching the value of your investments shrink in real time can feel overwhelming.
-Learning how to navigate through volatile markets can put you on the path to becoming a more astute investor.
-Having an action plan for periods of volatility may help you make better decisions.
+Watching the value of your investments shrink in real time can feel overwhelming.
+However, learning how to navigate through volatile markets can put you on the path to becoming a more astute investor.
+During periods of high volatility, an action plan may help you make better decisions.

 Kovacs says while the issues worrying investors may change, market volatility is something we have seen many times.
-Seasoned investors will be buying stocks at bargain prices because they know this downturn is temporary and better days will be back sooner or later.
+Seasoned investors may be buying stocks at bargain prices because they know this downturn may be temporary and better days will be back sooner or later.

 Of course, seeing investments drop suddenly can be stressful.
 Instead of getting angry and ditching a carefully structured investment plan, she offers some calming action items that may help you to weather a temporary storm.

-Don’t panic Market analysts and behavioural scientists agree: Doing something rash in the heat of the moment can bring far worse consequences.
-An example of a knee-jerk reaction would be to sell those once-favorite stocks or investments if they are temporarily in the red.
+Don’t panic Market analysts and behavioural scientists agree: Doing something rash in the heat of the moment may bring far worse consequences.
+An example of a knee-jerk reaction would be to sell those once-favourite stocks or investments if they are temporarily in the red.
 Kovacs says that leaving the market only means you could be left standing on the sidelines when the market reverses again.
-Studies prove that jumping in and out of the market can have a dreadful impact on your portfolio over time.
+Studies prove that jumping in and out of the market may have a dreadful impact on your portfolio over time.

 Take a breather When there’s bad news, everyone wants to shout about it, but you don’t have to listen.
 “Doomscrolling” through social media and searching for the most disconcerting stories may only further stress you out.
 Time to unplug, go for a walk and, in a calm thoughtful manner, think about what all this means.
 Kovacs says it may be a cliché, but a good night’s sleep has a way of allowing you to recharge and approach any problem with clarity.